 Accounting Standard Codification (ASC) 820 (formerly known as Financial Accounting Standard (FAS) 157)

-- As per ASC 820 (formerly known as FAS 157) guidelines, “Fair value” is “the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”
+- As per ASC 820 (formerly known as FAS 157) guidelines, “Fair value” is “the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”

 - Private equity and venture capital firms need to value their holdings in unlisted firms, startups, and other illiquid assets using a fair value measurement approach, which is complex and difficult.
 The approach involves an in-depth understanding of current global market conditions.
 It also requires a detailed portfolio valuation study, including documents like articles of association, term sheets, capital structure, stock purchase agreements, financial statements analysis, etc.